 Google Street View is a fun way to create your own 360 panoramic pictures and also have a panoramic experience of the places that you are interested in.

 Google Street View can help students visualize and understand the world around them.
 By using Google Street view, students have the opportunity to explore, collaborate and share images around the world.
 Google Street View can be used by teachers to engage students during their geographic, historical or social science lectures.
 In addition, it can also be used as an engaging way to tell a story.

-- Click and choose what type of device you are using, click on the last option “camera” if you’re using your phone/ipad camera
+- Choose the type of device you are using.
+Click on the last option, “camera,” if you’re using your phone/iPad camera.

-- To publish your image, here comes a few steps:
+- To publish your image, here are the steps:

 - Under “Private,” tap Select.